Beuchey/OCL_Python/pistes/allInstances/proposition.md

             OCL functionnality -> 'allInstances'

         Args:
-            cls (classinfo): Class of the desired instances.
+            aclass (str): Class of the desired instances.

         Returns:
             set: Set of the instanced object of this class.
         """
         dead = set() # to remember the deads (T.T)
-        for ref in cls._instances: # for every recorded instance of this general class obj = ref()
+        for ref in aclass._instances: # for every recorded instance of this general class obj = ref()
             if obj is None: # if the object is dead, remember it dead.add(ref)
             else:
-                if isinstance(obj, cls): # if still alive and is an instance of this eventually specialized class, yield it yield obj
+                if isinstance(obj, aclass): # if still alive and is an instance of this eventually specialized class, yield it yield obj
-        cls._instances -= dead # remove the deads from the set of instances
+        aclass._instances -= dead # remove the deads from the set of instances

 a = MyClass("a")
 b = MyClass("b")